-Master of Science in Neuroscience
+Master of Science (MSc) in Neuroscience - Trondheim

 Are you wondering how thoughts and emotions arise in the nerve cells in the brain?
 Do you want to use a wide range of methods from the natural sciences to investigate how the brain works, and what goes wrong when disease occurs?
 If so, NTNU's interdisciplinary MSc in Neuroscience is the right choice for you.